LDSSA/batch3-students/README.md

 1. Copy the unit to your `batch3-workspace` repo
 1. Work
 1. Once all tests pass or once you're happy, commit the changes and push
-1. Go to the _Portal_ select the learning unit you're working on and click "Grade"
+1. Go to the [_Portal_](https://portal.lisbondatascience.org), select the learning unit you're working on and click  "Grade"
 1. Refresh the page until you get the results back
 1. Profit